jamenamcinteer/react-node-course-emaily-app/README.md

 We will have a header inside response sent to browser "Set-Cookie"; token will uniquely identify the user.
 Browser will store token in memory and automatically append it in any request sent to server.

 This cookie-based approach has a couple of shortcomings compared to JSON-based web tokens.

+mongoose.js is an optional library used in this course, used to make our lives easier when working with MongoDB.

+### How Mongo Internally Stores Info

+Stores as records in collections in an instance.
+A collection (e.g. users) contains many records (individual users).
+Every record is a piece of JSON.

+Schemaless: inside a collection, every record can have its own distinct set of properties.
+This is in contrast to databases like SQL where there are defined set of properties.

+In the JS World (Express, NodeJS), we have two important concepts implemented by mongoose.
+We make use of a Model Class - it represents an entire MongoDB collection, used to access a single collection.
+Has a bunch of functions attached to it used to work with the collection.

+Mongoose also gives us access to Model Instances - JS objects that represent a single record inside a collection.

+One class is related to one collection, one instance is related to one instance.

+1. Go to https://www.mongodb.com/cloud/atlas and click the "Start Free" button (or Sign In if you already have account)
+2. Create your MongoDB user account
+3. After creating your account, you will be prompted to create your first cluster.
+    Leave all free tier options selected - AWS, North America: N. Virginia etc.
+4. Scroll down on this page to name your app:
+5. Click the "Create Cluster" button:
+6. The cluster will take a few minutes or more to generate, eventually you will see a page like this:
+7. Click the "CONNECT" button in your cluster's sandbox.
+You will get the following screen asking you to whitelist your address.
+    Click the "Add your Current IP Address" button.
+8. You will then need to create a database user and password.
+After doing so, click the "Create MongoDB User" button.
+9. After creating the user, you should get this success dialog box.
+Click the "Choose a connection method" button.
+10. Select the "Short SRV connection String" and then copy the address it provides you.
+    You will need to replace <PASSWORD> with the database user's actual password created earlier when you paste into your application.
+    Click the "Close" button and head back over to your Emaily application.
+11. In your config/keys.js file create the mongoURI key value pair if you haven't already done so.
+    Remember the comma if adding in-between other key value pairs:
+    Add the connection string by pasting the entire SRV address string you copied in the screen before.
+    Remember to replace <PASSWORD> with the user's actual password.
+    Your root index.js connect function should still look like this:
+12. In a few lectures you will be testing adding users to your database cluster.
+    To see these results, navigate back to your cluster's dashboard and click the 'emaily' project link:
+13. Select the 'Collections' tab:
+14. You should see the collection of users and user objects that have successfully authenticated to your app:

+### Wire up mongoose

+`npm install --save mongoose`

+Deprecation warnings are being produced by mongoDB instance because of code in mongoose; until mongoose fixes it, there is nothing we can do to make the warning go away.

+Mongoose requires the properties to be defined (unlike MongoDB)

+We can freely add in and remove properties as we see fit